 This is your opportunity to explore the first major power plant on the Canadian side of the Niagara River with its immersive exhibits, restored artifacts and interactive storytelling.

-You can even experience the station through a light show when you can feel the once-dormant power station come to life in a breathtaking, interactive experience.
+You can even experience the station through a light show, when you can feel the once-dormant power station come to life in a breathtaking, interactive experience.

 Wildplay Zipline to the Falls:

 If you are looking for a bit more adventure while enjoying the view of Niagara Falls, you may want to take advantage of the experience of Wildplay Zipline to the Falls!
-(FYI: For 2024, the attraction closed for repair on January 8th.
-Reopening Date: TBA)

 This is another exciting way of seeing the waters rush over the edge and tumble down to the rocks below.
 Imagine yourself soaring high above the earth, right toward the Falls themselves!

-On four parallel ziplines that face the American and Canadian Horseshoe Falls, you can dangle from a precarious 67-metre (220-foot) high vantage point and enjoy a fully guided experience as you soar 670 metres (2,200 feet) at speeds of 70+ kph (40+ mph), along the edge the vast Niagara River gorge to the Falls observation landing.
+On four parallel ziplines that face the American and Canadian Horseshoe Falls, you can dangle from a precarious 67-metre (220-foot) high vantage point and enjoy a fully guided experience as you soar 670 metres (2,200 feet) at speeds of 70+ kph (40+ mph), along the edge of the vast Niagara River gorge to the Falls observation landing.

 Skylon Tower

-You can’t get any higher views you can enjoy from the incredible Skylon Tower, which is home to an observation deck and a revolving restaurant.
+You can’t get any higher views than you can enjoy from the incredible Skylon Tower, which is home to an observation deck and a revolving restaurant.
 The sweeping panoramic vistas provide guests with the chance to see not only the Falls but the surrounding area.
 A whopping 775 feet above the Falls, this is the perfect place to grab a bite to eat and sit back to soak in the atmosphere, especially in the evening when the colourful lights are sparkling over the rushing waters.

 Of course, you don’t have to dine to have the chance to get up high in the tower; the Ride-to-the-Top and Indoor/Outdoor Observation Decks provide a chance to glide smoothly to the top aboard the exterior glass-enclosed “Yellow Bug Elevators” in just 52 seconds.
-Here you will enjoy spectacular views of the Falls, the Great Gorge, the Niagara wine district, and the city skylines of Buffalo, New York, and Toronto.
+Here you will enjoy spectacular views of the Falls, the Great Gorge, the Niagara Wine District, and the city skylines of Buffalo, New York, and Toronto.
 You can purchase tickets and make restaurant reservations right from the website.

 Niagara Skywheel: